BoidCMS/boidcms.github.io/developer/theme-basics.md

     └── theme.php
 ```

-Some files which aren't necessarily required includes `post.php` (Custom template for page with `post` type) and `blank.php` (Blank template for plugins that creates dynamic pages).
+While not strictly necessary, some useful files to include in your theme are `post.php` (a custom template for pages with `post` types) and `blank.php` (a blank template for plugins that create dynamic pages).

 ## Theme code example

 ### blog.php **(required)**
-Use this template to create a listing of published posts.
+To create a list of published posts, use the following template as a starting point.

 ```php
 <?php global $App ?>